 Walking offers a low-impact option you can fit into your schedule easily.
 It also helps strengthen your bones, joints and muscles.
 A walking regimen can boost your mood, especially when you use it as a social opportunity and walk with friends.

 Start your day with an energizing walk or wind down in the evening with a post-dinner stroll.
 Cedarfield residents have access to a 95 acre community offering ample space for walking, meeting up with friends to enjoy the creative arts and woodworking studios, a pickleball court, fitness center and other Independent Living amenities.
-They can also explore nearby Deep Run Park, which offers hiking and nature trails.
+Residents can also explore nearby Deep Run Park, which offers hiking and nature trails.

 As you get older, you might find that traditional aerobic workouts are becoming more difficult.
 Mobility restrictions and balance issues can limit the types of movement you can handle safely.
 Chair workouts ease strain on your joints and reduce the risk of falls while still giving you a workout.